NETWORK CHARTER SCHOOL

 Credit(s): 0.5 Social Studies (04064) --Times/location offered: M/W/F PM 1 (Main Site)

 Spanish I, II & III (multi-level)

 In this course, you will learn how to read, write, speak, and listen in Spanish.
 Activities will include lectures, written exercises, films, games, conversations, and field trips designed to promote learning at every level of proficiency.
 Credit by level will be awarded according to the results of individual assessments at the end of each quarter.

 Credit(s): 0.8 World Language (Spanish 06101) per semester --Times/location offered: T/TH AM (Main Site)

 A Stitch in Time

 Explore the ancient world and pre-20th century Europe through the lens of fashion history.
 We will study fabrics, garment construction, ornamentation, aesthetics, and beliefs surrounding clothing and accessories through the course of time.
 Activities will include lectures, reading, written exercises, films, and some hands-on demonstrations.

-This is the standard high school Geometry course.
-We will cover advanced topics in both Euclidean and analytic geometry, as well as give an introduction to formal logic and proofs.
-Topics are chosen to help students meet Oregon's educational standards but with a focus on revealing the connections between geometric and algebraic reasoning.
+This is the standard high school Algebra course.
+We will cover analytic geometry and systems of equations as well as quadratic, exponential and logarithmic equations.
+Topics are chosen to help students meet Oregon's educational standards but with a focus on mathematical modeling and critical reasoning.

-This course will study topics in physics, chemistry, engineering, and technology.
+This course will study topics in physics, chemistry, engineering, and technology, as well as the philosophical foundations of each.
 The focus will be on the historical development of the scientific method and its contributions to technological development.
 The goal is to explore the philosophy of science and understand how scientific inquiry has shaped human culture.